Makalali Reserve, Limpopo

 Monitoring walks also allow you to walk, quite literally, in the footsteps of the animals you are tracking.
 You will learn how to identify the tracks of the animals you are monitoring, as well as any others they may have been following, or following them!
 By determining age and direction of the tracks you will be able to help determine territory and, with any luck, current location.

 As well as monitoring the endangered species, you will also be taught basic survival techniques and how to navigate your way through the bush.
-Our experienced rangers will show you some practical bush skills, like how to use a sling shot, build bird traps and set snares, as well as identifying the myriad tree and plant species.
-You will also get the opportunity to drive a Land Rover, learning about 4 x 4 vehicle skills, and participate in a Zulu lesson.
+Our experienced rangers will show you some practical bush skills, Identifying tracks and signs left by animals, how to track animals, as well as identifying the myriad tree and plant species.

 During your experience here, you will also get to enjoy a sleep out under the stars.
 We will set up camp in the bush and cook over an open fire.
 After a delicious Potjie (a typical South African dish), you will take turns on night watch to guard the camp while the others are sleeping.
 Nothing beats falling asleep under the stars while listening to the distant lion roar and whooping of hyenas.